Howard Eggins Award

 This award is made from a benefaction to the Society in memory of Dr Howard Eggins who served the Society for many years first as Hon.
 General Secretary and then as Treasurer.
 This award is given to a young scientist who presents the most outstanding paper at an annual or other meeting of the Society at which members are invited to contribute offered papers.

 Nominations are invited for the Berkeley Award which commemorates the contributions of the Rev. M. J. Berkeley (1803-1889) to mycology.
 Candidates should be at an early stage in their career (normally within five years of permanent appointment) to be eligible for nomination and should be a Member of the Society on receipt of the Award.
 The Award will be based on appropriate evidence of an outstanding original scientific contribution to mycology which may be supported by published papers, or typescripts of papers accepted for publication.
-Candidates shall, with their approval, be proposed and seconded by two Members and the closing date for nominations is July 1 in any year.
+Candidates shall, with their approval, be proposed and seconded by two Members.
+Nominations should be submitted between the 1st of February and the 30th of April.
+The award will be presented in September of the same year.

 The Benefactors' medal is given to those persons who have given outstanding service to the Society.
 Nominations may be made and submitted to Council for consideration by any member of the Society.